Social Care and Society

 Our work programme leads are responsible for research activities in four different areas.
 These activities are competitively funded and include research projects, collaborations and core developmental activities for research staff.

-We work with research staff across The University of Manchester, promoting and undertaking social care research.
+We work with research staff across The University of Manchester and externally, promoting and undertaking social care research.

 Collaborations include those with:

 We work with other parts of the NIHR to promote social care research and develop capacity.
-This includes the Research Support Service (RSS) Hub and national Specialist Centre for Social Care, and the Greater Manchester Clinical Research Network (CRN), including the Enabling Research in Care Homes (ENRICH) initiative.
+This includes the Research Support Service (RSS) Hub and national Specialist Centre for Social Care, and the Regional Research Delivery Network (RDN), including the Enabling Research in Care Homes (ENRICH) initiative and dedicated home care research initiative.

 We also work with Greater Manchester local authorities in developing their social care research capacity, including a portfolio of studies aiming to use routinely generated data on social care for evaluation and service development and through the Greater Manchester Social Work Academy.